uberto/pandagame/README.md

 If you encounter any issues with Python environment variables (like PYTHONHOME or PYTHONPATH), the script will help ensure a clean environment for running the game.

 ## Controls
-- Arrow Left/Right: Move the panda
+- Arrow Left/Right: Move the panda left and right
-- Space: Jump
+- Space: Jump when on the ground
-- Up/Down: Climb bamboo (when touching bamboo)
+- Up/Down: Climb bamboo (press once to start climbing, release to stop)
-- P: Pause/Unpause
+- P: Pause/Unpause the game
 - Enter: Select menu options

+### Climbing Tips
+- When touching bamboo, press Up or Down to start climbing
+- The panda will continue climbing in that direction until you release the key
+- You can still move left and right while climbing
+- Platforms won't block your movement while climbing bamboo

 ## Troubleshooting
 If you encounter issues with Python paths or environment variables, try: